justinjest/python-essentials/learningObjectives/readme.md

 ### Lesson 02 — Data Structures and File Handling

+Students will explore various data structures, such as lists, tuples, dictionaries, and sets.
+They will learn how to read and write data to files and use external modules.

 Topics:
  - Lists, Tuples, Dictionaries, and Sets: Creating, accessing, and modifying data structures.
  - File Handling: Reading from and writing to text and CSV files.